redbrick/static-site/source/help/exams/admin-test-2015-agm/index.md

 1. What is the UUiD of a disk, why would you need it?
 (2 marks)
 1. Why do our servers have two power supplies?
 What 2 pieces of hardware do we use in conjunction with them to ensure maximum redundancy and uptime?
+(5 marks)
-(5 marks) 10.Where would you mount a UPS?
+1. Where would you mount a UPS?
 Why?
 (2 marks)

 # Networking (30 marks) - done